 But eventually, digital photography beckoned.
 I started with the Panasonic Lumix DMC-LC1, and now use Fujifilm X-Cameras (X100 Series, XT Series), Olympus OMD EM5 Mk II, and Blackmagic Design for serious filmmaking, complete with Edelkrone video rigs, Teradek H.264 livestreaming encoder, Mevo Facebook Live camera, and so on.
 If you are keen on livestreaming, video hosting, event coverage, personality interviews, documentary and journalistic-style videos, I am your guy.

 What is my style?

-Here’s a short advertising film for Flight Experience Singapore.
+Here's a short advertising film for a flight simulation business.
 I was the videographer (using Olympus OMD EM5 Mark II with 12mm lens, Edelkrone ENG grip, RODE Pocket Video Mic, and a lapel mic).

 Here's a short film (pro-bono) where I was creative director, writer, and did the post-production (FCPX).

 Just some samples of photography through the years (©Seamus Phan.
 All rights reserved)